-Halloween, of course, is the choose your own adventure of horror franchises.
+Halloween is, of course, the choose your own adventure of horror franchises.
 There are flow charts for all the ways you can watch the series, that’s how convoluted it’s gotten.
 H40 (as we will refer to it here because saying Halloween and Halloween is ridiculous and one of the worst marketing moves) had, probably, the cleanest slate any horror franchise has ever had.
 Erasing 40 years worth of sequel stories, H40 only counts the original in its timeline, meaning Halloween II never happened, Laurie was never Michael’s sister, Halloween 4, 5, 6, never happened, meaning that there was no need for H20’s existence and especially Halloween: Resurrection.
 During the promotion for H40, Curtis herself even publicly disavowed H20, saying “I was going to get a paycheck,” and making it clear that H40 was her timeline.

 Of course, it was amazing seeing Laurie Strode back on the big screen again, 40 years after the original, still fighting Michael.
 There’s something about that pairing and how long it has endured that Halloween fans will always be drawn to.
 The results of this retcon, though, were… lackluster to say the least.
 With everything working in its favor, H40 instead delivered a very flat storyline, not accomplishing near as much as it pretended it did.
 It had a world of chances at its hands and squandered them all.
 With Laurie never being Michael’s sister, it was hard to believe exactly why he would come after her again and most importantly, Laurie being ready for Michael’s return gave her character nothing to work towards emotionally and she came off very one-note.